 This client group includes individuals who are enrolled in Medicare and have purchased Medicare Part D plans for medication coverage.
-This group receives services associated with medication costs, medical out-of-pocket costs, Medicare Part D health insurance premiums and assistance with Medigap premiums which cover medical out-of-pocket costs.
+This group receives services associated with medication costs, medical out-of-pocket costs, Medicare Part D health insurance premiums, and assistance with Medigap premiums, which cover medical out-of-pocket costs.

-- For 2019-20, OA estimates medication expenditures for Medicare Part D clients will be \$17.4 million which is a \$9,000 increase compared to the 2020-21 Governor's Budget.
-The slight rise in expenditures is due to a marginal increase in deductibles and co-insurance. - For 2020-21, OA estimates medication expenditures for Medicare Part D clients will be \$17.9 million which is a \$19,000 increase compared to the 2020-21 Governor's Budget.
-The increase in expenditures is due to the same reason listed above.
+- For FY 2019-20, Public Health/OA estimates medication expenditures for Medicare Part D clients will be \$17.4 million, which is a \$4.0 million decrease compared to the 2019 Budget Act.
+The decrease in expenditures is due to fewer than anticipated clients with Medicare Part D plans in the medication assistance program and lower than anticipated deductibles and co-insurance. - For FY 2020-21, Public Health/OA estimates medication expenditures for Medicare Part D clients will be \$17.9 million, which is a \$3.5 million decrease compared to the 2019 Budget Act.
+This decrease is due to the same reasons listed above.